Felix-Hz/green-squares/README.md

 ### Fact of Day 180
 The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.

+### Fact of Day 181
+In October 28 of 1492, Christopher Columbus lands in Cuba.